Inverse Optimization: Theory and Applications: Classical Inverse Optimization

-This bilinear program can be solved by reformulating it into a mixed integer linear program (similar to model \eqref{model:LP_joint_estimation}) or by using decomposition algorithms \citep{hu2008global, hu2012linear}.

-Finally, we note that \citet{wang2013branch} develops a general algorithmic framework to solve partial inverse optimization for mixed integer linear forward models $\FOPMIP(\btheta)$.
-The framework describes an iterative procedure that builds upon the cutting plane approach presented in Section \ref{subsec:integer}.
+This model can be reformulated as a mixed integer linear program or solved using decomposition algorithms \citep{hu2012linear}. \citet{wang2013branch} develops a solution method to solve the Partial Inverse Optimization problem for mixed integer linear forward models $\FOPMIP(\btheta)$.
+The solution method builds upon the cutting plane approach presented in Section \ref{subsec:integer}.